tangshuang/.hello-type/docs/tyshemo.md

 **bind/unbind**

-When you use `Ts` helper to assert value, you can catch error in a seprated mode.
+When you use `TySheMo` helper to assert value, you can catch error in a seprated mode.
 You can collect all error by using `bind`.
 You should pass a function into `bind` and receive error with its parameter.